Delivering Well Prepared Teachers Policy

 Pennsylvania Educator Certification Test www.pa.nesinc.com Praxis II Tests www.ets.org/praxis PK-4 Program Guidelines http://www.portal.state.pa.us/portal/server.pt/gateway/PTARGS_0_123236_893942_0_0_18/Prek4Guidelines.pdf 4-8 Program Guidelines http://www.portal.state.pa.us/portal/server.pt/gateway/PTARGS_0_123236_588882_0_0_18/4_8ProgramGuidelines.pdf Secondary Guidelines http://www.portal.state.pa.us/portal/server.pt/gateway/PTARGS_0_123236_823088_0_0_18/SECONDARYGUIDELINES7-12_%204-19-10.pdf English Program Guidelines http://www.portal.state.pa.us/portal/server.pt?open=18&objID=1246969&mode=2 Chapter 49-2 Final Form Regulations http://www.portal.state.pa.us/portal/server.pt/community/chapter_49/8627/chapter_49-2_final_form_regulations/506814

-Require all elementary special education teacher candidates to pass a rigorous assessment in the science of reading instruction.
+Require all special education teacher candidates who teach elementary grades to pass a rigorous assessment in the science of reading instruction.

 Pennsylvania should require a rigorous reading assessment tool to ensure that its elementary special education teacher candidates are adequately prepared in the science of reading instruction before entering the classroom.
 The assessment should clearly test knowledge and skills related to the science of reading and address all five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.
 If the test is combined with an assessment that also tests general pedagogy or elementary content, it should report a subscore for the science of reading specifically.
 Elementary special education teachers who do not possess the minimum knowledge in this area should not be eligible for licensure.